doris-adv/yii2-upload-file/README.md

     options => [
         1) multiple - by default false,
         2) uploadMineType - depends on param uploadType, if this option will not be specified upload file widget automaticaly determine uploadMineType.
-             You may set another mineTypes using sergios\uploadFile\helpers\UploadHelper.
+             You may set another mineTypes using doris\uploadFile\helpers\UploadHelper.
              There where some methods fo set mine types:
               - UploadHelper::uploadMineTypeForImages()
               - UploadHelper::uploadMineTypeForVideo()